 Students will grow within the following core skills: drawing and design, 3D animation, computer programming for graphics, digital fabrication, along with design thinking, entrepreneurship, and personal branding.

 At each stage of the B.F.A. program, students will be exposed to collaborative, project-based learning that reflects the skills necessary for current and emerging jobs and provides opportunities for building a strong portfolio.

 Graduates of the B. F. A. program may work in advertising, sports graphics, broadcast television, and emerging digital fields.
 The FTC computer graphics program is designed to develop the creative skill set for the independent freelancer or startup, capable of contributing to, or building, agile teams that will tackle unknown challenges as technology rapidly advances.

-To learn if our computer graphics degree is right for you, or to request more information, contact the Admissions Office at (631) 656-2110 or firstname.lastname@example.org.
+To learn more about the interactive computer graphics degree or to request more information, contact the Admissions Office at (631) 656-2110 or firstname.lastname@example.org.